enzo-project/enzo-dev/doc/manual/source/user_guide/RunningEnzo.rst

 It consists of a series of lines (and optional comments) each of which specifies the value of one parameter.
-The parameters are discussed in more detail in the
+The parameters are discussed in more detail in :ref:`EnzoParameters`.
-`parameters page? </wiki/Devel/UserGuide/EnzoParameters>`_.

 If you just type enzo without any arguments, or if the number of arguments is incorrect, the program should respond with a summary